 Since then, Gordhan has regularly clashed with Zuma loyalists after vowing to battle poor governance and graft in a government that has been engulfed by regular corruption scandals.

-Shaun Abrahams, head of the National Prosecuting Authority (NPA), told reporters that Gordhan would be prosecuted over alleged misconduct during his time as chief of the South African Revenue Service (SARS) tax collection department.
+Shaun Abrahams, head of the National Prosecuting Authority (NPA), told reporters that Gordhan would be prosecuted over alleged misconduct when he was previously chief of the South African Revenue Service (SARS) tax collection department.

 Gordhan and two others “must be prosecuted and arraigned on the following crimes: count one, fraud,” Abrahams said.

-Abrahams repeatedly denied that the NPA had been influenced politically and lashed out at criticism that it was not acting independently.
+Abrahams repeatedly denied that the NPA was being politically influenced, and he lashed out at criticism that it was not independent.

 The rand dropped as much as 3.4 percent against the dollar shortly after the announcement.